-Figure 3-47: Coarse-grained plagioclase-phyric dolerite granophyre (left) and mediumgrained granophyre (right) at Noonary Well East
+Figure 3-47: Coarse-grained plagioclase-phyric dolerite granophyre (left) and mediumgrained granophyre (right) at Noonary Well East dyke (left), and coarse-grained pink granophyre from central part of the

 The dolerite granophyre was again sampled close to the northern boundary of Augustus' tenement, where the split dyke geometry is still present.
 Samples taken from the eastern arm included a medium-grained margin of the dyke, in which cumulus olivine and orthopyroxene were identified, and coarse-grained, pink granophyre (Figure 3-48).